Techtonica/curriculum/javascript/javascript-4.md

 `Erin is willing to go to Banff, Alberta, Canada or Iceland.`
 `Janet is willing to go to London or Hogwarts.`

-### Check for Understanding

-- Differentiate between for loop and while loop?
-- Write down the syntax of Nested for loop in JavaScript?
+#### Challenge

 - Write a program in JavaScript to print Multiplication table of given number using for loop.
 Also try the program using while loop.

+### Check for Understanding

+- Differentiate between for loop and while loop.
+- Write down the syntax of a Nested for loop in JavaScript.
-- Convert the given while loop to for loop:
+- Convert the given while loop to a for loop:
 ```
 let ourArray = [];
 let i = 0;